Department Of Homeland Security Says Women & Children In Migrant Caravan Were ‘Human Shields’ In Border Clash

 — Breaking News (@BreakingNews) November 25, 2018

-Chairman of the Democratic National Committee Tom Perez, tweeted,“Shooting tear gas at children is not who we are as Americans.
+Chairman of the Democratic National Committee Tom Perez, tweeted, “Shooting tear gas at children is not who we are as Americans.
 Seeking asylum is not a crime.
 We must be better than this.”

 Gavin Newsome, the Democratic governor-elect of California, tweeted, “These children are barefoot.
 In diapers.
 Choking on tear gas.
 Women and children who left their lives behind — seeking peace and asylum — were met with violence and fear.
 That’s not my America.
 We’re a land of refuge.
 Of hope.
 Of freedom.
 And we will not stand for this.”